unicode-org/cldr/docs/ldml/tr35-collation.md

 * **FractionalUCA** - A file that provides a remapping of UCA DUCET weights for use with CLDR.
 The weight values are modified:
   * The weights have variable length, with 1..4 bytes each.
 Each secondary or tertiary weight currently uses at most 2 bytes.
   * There are tailoring gaps between adjacent weights, so that a number of characters can be tailored to sort between any two root collation elements.
   * There are collation elements with primary weights at the boundaries between reordering groups and Unicode scripts, so that tailoring around the first or last primary of a group/script results in new collation elements that sort and reorder together with that group or script.
-These boundary weights also define the primary weight ranges for parametric group and script reordering.An implementation may modify the weights further to fit the needs of its data structures.
+These boundary weights also define the primary weight ranges for parametric group and script reordering.

+  An implementation may modify the weights further to fit the needs of its data structures.

 * **UCA_Rules** - A file that specifies the root collation order in the form of [tailoring rules](#Collation_Tailorings).
 This is only an approximation of the FractionalUCA data, since the rule syntax cannot express every detail of the collation elements.
 For example, in the DUCET and in FractionalUCA, tertiary differences are usually expressed with special tertiary weights on all collation elements of an expansion, while a typical from-rules builder will modify the tertiary weight of only one of the collation elements.
 * **CollationTest_CLDR** - The CLDR versions of the CollationTest files, which use the tailorings for CLDR.
 For information on the format, see [CollationTest.html](https://www.unicode.org/Public/UCA/latest/CollationTest.html) in the [UCA data directory](https://www.unicode.org/reports/tr10/#Data10).
   * CollationTest_CLDR_NON_IGNORABLE.txt